Risk Factors Dashboard

 We have expressed substantial doubt about our ability to continue as a going concern.

-As discussed in Note 1 to the consolidated financial statements for the year ended June 30, 2023, our consolidated financial statements for the year ended June 30, 2023, include an explanatory paragraph that such financial statements were prepared assuming that we will continue as a going concern.
+As discussed in Note 1 to the consolidated financial statements for the fiscal year ended June 30, 2024, our consolidated financial statements for the fiscal year ended June 30, 2024 include an explanatory paragraph that such financial statements were prepared assuming that we will continue as a going concern.
 A going concern basis assumes that we will continue our operations for the foreseeable future and contemplates the realization of assets and the settlement of liabilities in the normal course of business.

-We will need additional financing to complete all of our planned operations.
 Consequently, management is pursuing various financing alternatives to fund our operations so we can continue as a going concern.
+Management plans to secure the necessary financing through the issue of new equity and/or the entering into of strategic partnership arrangements in the event the Merger is not consummated.
 Management plans to secure the necessary financing through the issue of new equity and/or the entering into of strategic partnership arrangements but our ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
-We may not be able to raise sufficient additional capital and may tailor our drug candidates development programs based on the amount of funding we are able to raise in the future.
+However, our ability to raise additional capital could be affected by various risks and uncertainties, including, but not limited to, global unrest.
+We may not be able to raise sufficient additional capital and may tailor our drug candidate development programs based on the amount of funding we are able to raise in the future.
 Nevertheless, there is no assurance that these initiatives will be successful.

 The financial statements do not give effect to any adjustments to the amounts and classification of assets and liabilities that may be necessary should we be unable to continue as a going concern.
 Such adjustments could be material.